pemn/usage-gui/README.md

 file browse control, listing only files that match one of the given extensions
 - `<name>:<another control name>`
 derived control that gets its list values from the file pointed by another file browse control
-different files will have differente associated lists
+different files will have different associated lists, generated on the fly
 Ex.: csv files will be a list of column names
 - `<name>@<default value>`
 checkbox boolean control